-This Finnish high-end bicycle producer boasts a growing range of two-wheelers, such as cross-country, trail, enduro, downhill and urban models.
-Each goes to great lengths to provide a superior riding experience.
+This Jyväskylä-based high-end mountain bike producer focuses on getting off-road with a range of two-wheelers that go to great lengths to provide a superior riding experience.

-According to Timo Hyppönen, the founder of Pelago, making stylish city bikes is not just about making money, it’s also about the desire to represent cycling and enhancing the cycling experience for customers.
-He also demonstrated a dash of Finnish humility when describing the appeal of these very popular bikes.
+For Pelago, creating stylish bikes is not just about making money; it’s also about the desire to represent cycling and enhance the overall cycling experience for consumers.

 If it can be made out of wood, you can find it in Finland.
-This applies to bicycles as well, and these wooden city bikes are hitting the streets using wood to promote active lifestyles.
+This applies to bicycles as well, and Wiilubike’s wooden city rollers are hitting the streets to promote active lifestyles.